nasa/fprime/docs/Tutorials/HowTo/communication.md

 The example component uses [`Drv::LinuxUartDriver`](), which implements the [`Drv::ByteStreamDriverModel`]() interface.
 It also included the `Svc::ComStub` ports, a rate group port, and standard F´ ports for events, channels, and telemetry.
 Thus, our radio component is required to have the following ports:

+One specific requirement of the port design is that

 | Kind          | Name           | Port Type             | Usage                                                       |